Who This Is For

 No Audit Trail Built for Regulators

 Generic tools store email data, but not in formats designed for regulatory examination.
-When FINRA or the SEC requests communication records, piecing together an audit trail from a sales automation tool not built for compliance is time-consuming and risky.
+When FINRA or the SEC requests communication records, piecing together an audit trail from a sales tool not built for compliance is time-consuming and risky.

 How Skyp's Compliance Guardrails Work for Financial Services